mandiant/flare-fakenet-ng/docs/testing.md

 Consequently, the bulk of testing is currently automated by interactively executing the test script `test/test.py`.
 Several features are too complicated to incorporate into a script and must be tested manually.

+## Dev and Test Setup
+It is recommended to use at least a Linux VM and a Windows VM for development and testing.

+The Linux guest should have at least two network interfaces.
+This is necessary for testing that the `LinuxRestrictInterface` feature has not been broken by recent changes.
+It also may be convenient to leave one interface connected to NAT to reduce time spent switching networks between pushing changes versus testing.

+Meanwhile, the Windows guest should have git installed even if that is not where development takes place, for convenience in pulling down updated branches for testing.
+Note that on Windows, FakeNet has to be installed via `setup.py` for the test script (`test.py`) to use the latest changes.

+It is easiest to avoid false test results and troubleshooting issues if both guests are tested on a host-only network as opposed to having access to the public Internet.

+### Using the Windows Guest to Test Linux MultiHost Operation
+To use the Windows test machine to test Linux `MultiHost` mode, the Windows machine must use the FakeNet-NG host as its gateway and a DNS server.

+On Windows:
+* Run the Network Connections control panel (`ncpa.cpl`)
+* Right-click on the network adapter and click `Properties`
+* Select `Internet Protocol Version 4 (TCP/IPv4)`
+* Click the `Advanced...` button
+* In the IP Settings tab under Default gateways, click `Add...` (or `Edit...` if a gateway is already defined)
+    * In the `TCP/IP Gateway Address` dialog, enter the IP address of the FakeNet machine
+    * Leave `Automatic metric` alone
+    * Click the `Add` button
+* In the DNS tab, click `Add...`
+    * In the `TCP/IP DNS Server` dialog, enter the IP address of the FakeNet machine again
+    * Click Add
+* Save all the settings by clicking `OK`
+* Ping the FakeNet IP to ensure connectivity
+* Commence testing

 ## Using test.py